-Yes, there is a law in Texas against leaving your keys in the ignition of your vehicle and thus you could be penalized for doing so.
+There is a law in Texas against leaving your keys in the ignition of your vehicle and thus you could be penalized for doing so.

-The Texas Department of Motor Vehicles (DMV) notes on their site that not only is it illegal to leave your keys in your unattended vehicle, but if your vehicle is stolen with the keys in it, your insurance company may not cover your loss.
+The Texas Department of Motor Vehicles (DMV) notes on its site that not only is it illegal to leave your keys in your unattended vehicle, but if your vehicle is stolen with the keys in it, your insurance company may not cover your loss.

-(2) locking the ignition;
+(2) Locking the ignition

-(3) removing the key from the ignition;
+(3) Removing the key from the ignition

-(4) setting the parking brake effectively; and
+(4) Setting the parking brake effectively

-While Texas Transportation Code Section 545.404 prohibits drivers from leaving their car unattended without stopping the engine, locking the ignition, and removing the key from the ignition, at least one Texas court has held that this section of law only applies to vehicles parked on public highways and streets.
+While Texas Transportation Code Section 545.404 prohibits drivers from leaving their car unattended without stopping the engine, locking the ignition, and removing the key from the ignition, the Texas court has held that this section of law only applies to vehicles parked on public highways and streets.
 The Cities of Dallas, Austin and Arlington have also interpreted Texas Transportation Code Section 545.404 in a similar manner.